Unleash/unleash/website/docs/sdks/unleash-proxy.md

 > The unleash-proxy is compatible with all Unleash Enterprise versions and Unleash Open-Source v4.
 You should reach out to **support@getunleash.io** if you want the Unleash Team to host the Unleash Proxy for you.

 A lot of our users wanted to use feature toggles in their single-page and native applications.
-To solve this in a preformat and privacy concerned way we built The Unleash Proxy
+To solve this in a performant and privacy concerned way we built The Unleash Proxy

 The Unleash Proxy sits between the Unleash API and the application.
 It provides a simple and super-fast API, as it has all the data it needs available in memory.

 The proxy solves three important aspects:

 - **Performance** – The proxy will cache all toggles in memory, and will be running on the edge, close to your end-users.
 A single instance will be able to handle thousands of request/sec, and you can scale it easily by adding additional instances.
-- **Security** – The proxy evaluates the feature flags for the user on the server-side, and only exposes the results of enabled feature flags for a specific user.
+- **Security** – The proxy evaluates the feature flags for the user on the server-side, and exposes results for feature flags that are enabled for a specific user (flags not enabled for that specific user are _not_ exposed).
 - **Privacy** – If you run the proxy yourself (we can host it as well though) we will not see your end users.
 This means that you still have full control of your end-users, the way it should be!

 ![The Unleash Proxy](/img/The-unleash-proxy.png)